 Most half marathon training plans will include at least 2-3 easy run days, 1 long run day, 1-2 complete rest days, 1-2 cross-training days, and maybe one speed day.

-More advanced half-marathon training plans will include 2 long runs and 2-3 speed days.
+More advanced half-marathon training plans will include 2 long runs and 2-3 speed work days.

 How do you train for a half marathon?